 You may also apply online for CHIP or Medical Assistance.
 Or, visit HealthCare.gov.

-Finally, you may talk to a licensed insurance agent or health insurance company to purchase insurance either through the private market or the FFM.
+Finally, you may talk to a licensed insurance agent/broker or a licensed health insurance company to purchase insurance either through the private market or the FFM.

 Application checklist for the FFM: